apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 The following identifiers can be used in a core filter expressions to refer to attributes of the core message in an expression:

--   `HQPriority`.
+-   `AMQPriority`.
 To refer to the priority of a message.
 Message priorities are integers with valid values from `0 - 9`. `0` is the lowest priority and `9` is the highest.
 E.g.
-    `HQPriority = 3 AND animal = 'aardvark'`
+    `AMQPriority = 3 AND animal = 'aardvark'`

--   `HQExpiration`.
+-   `AMQExpiration`.
 To refer to the expiration time of a message.
 The value is a long integer.

--   `HQDurable`.
+-   `AMQDurable`.
 To refer to whether a message is durable or not.
 The value is a string with valid values: `DURABLE` or `NON_DURABLE`.

--   `HQTimestamp`.
+-   `AMQTimestamp`.
 The timestamp of when the message was created.
 The value is a long integer.

--   `HQSize`.
+-   `AMQSize`.
 The size of a message in bytes.
 The value is an integer.

 Any other identifiers used in core filter expressions will be assumed to be properties of the message.